romychs/gotk3/README.md

 Short list of changes made:
 1) Code refactored and reformated for better mix of widgets in corresponding files.
 2) Some amount of error was fixed including memory leaks.
-3) GOTK3 examples which in original version located separately, here integrated in one project.
+3) GOTK3 examples which in original version were located separately, have been integrated here in one project.
 4) New GLIB, GTK+ objects and widgets supported, including GAction, GSimpleAction, GActionMap, GMenuModel, GMenu, GtkActionable, GFile and so on.
 5) CoolApp example application created to demonstrate golang code patterns to build